ddmbr/K-NaiveBayes/README.md

     >>> clf.predict([171])
     'guru'

-It can continue to learn after.
+It can continue to learn after this.
 You can continue to use:

     >>> clf.fit([[200]], ['super'])